 Wind turbines are an important source of clean, renewable energy.
-They're the fastest-growing power source in the U.S., outpacing even natural gas.
+They're one of the fastest-growing power sources in the U.S., outpacing even natural gas.
 Unfortunately, they also sometimes kill birds and bats.

 That may sound like an environmental Catch-22, but it doesn't need to be.
-From new paint jobs and smarter designs to high-tech tracking systems and ultrasonic "boom boxes," many American wind farms are now experimenting with various strategies to make their turbines safer for flying wildlife.
+From new designs and smarter locations to high-tech tracking systems and ultrasonic "boom boxes," many American wind farms are experimenting with various ways to make their turbines safer for flying wildlife.

 And perhaps the No. 1 threat to birds is climate change, which is driven by the very fossil fuels wind turbines are meant to displace.
-According to a recent study by the Audubon Society, more than 300 U.S. bird species will struggle to survive by 2100 even under the most optimistic climate scenarios.
+According to a report by the National Audubon Society, two-thirds of America's birds are now threatened with extinction due to climate change, especially Arctic birds, forest birds and waterbirds.

-Hoary bats are the species most commonly killed by wind turbines in the U.S. (Image: Daniel Neal/Flickr)
+Hoary bats are among the bat species most commonly harmed by wind turbines in the U.S. (Photo: Michael Durham [CC BY-SA 2.0]/Oregon State University/Flickr)

-That's a real problem, but not on the scale of white-nose syndrome, a deadly fungal disease that has spread from one New York cave in 2006 to 25 U.S. states and five Canadian provinces in 2014.
-With a mortality rate as high as 100 percent and no known cure, it poses an existential threat to some entire bat species, especially if they're already endangered by things like pesticides or habitat loss.
+That's a real problem, but not on the scale of white-nose syndrome, a deadly fungal disease that has spread from one New York cave in 2006 to at least 33 U.S. states and seven Canadian provinces.
+With a mortality rate as high as 100% and no known cure, it poses an existential threat to some entire bat species, especially if they're already endangered by things like pesticides or habitat loss.

 Nonetheless, wind farms still kill too many bats and birds overall.
-These losses can compound the animals' other woes, and they also undermine the image of wind as an eco-friendly power source.
+These losses can compound the animals' other woes, and they also undermine the role of wind as an environmentally beneficial power source.
 On top of directly helping today's birds and bats, solving this could indirectly help everyone on Earth by boosting the case for wind farms versus older energy sources that fuel climate change.

-To that end, here are six clever tactics that might help wind farms coexist with birds and bats:
+To that end, here are a few ideas that might help wind farms coexist with birds and bats:

 1. Safer locations